biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 1st Place

-Church:	Tacoma Life Center, Tacoma, WA
+* **Church**: Tacoma Life Center, Tacoma, WA
-Coaches:	Rich Nelson, Rachel Dawson (assistant), Kathy Holley (assistant)
+* **Coaches**: Rich Nelson, Rachel Dawson (assistant), Kathy Holley (assistant)
+* **Team:**
-Team:	Rachel Holley
+   * Rachel Holley
-Mikayla Irle
+   * Mikayla Irle
-JP O'Connor
+   * JP O'Connor
 * **Preliminaries**:
-Round 1: Lost to Faith A/G, Orlando, FL 150 to 195
+  * Round 1: Lost to Faith A/G, Orlando, FL 150 to 195
-Round 2: Lost to First A/G, Binghamton, NY 130 to 160
+  * Round 2: Lost to First A/G, Binghamton, NY 130 to 160
-Round 3: Lost to First A/G, Lafayette, IN 105 to 185
+  * Round 3: Lost to First A/G, Lafayette, IN 105 to 185
-Round 4: Won against Calvary A/G, South Bend, IN 200 to 105
+  * Round 4: Won against Calvary A/G, South Bend, IN 200 to 105
-Round 5: Won against Braeswood A/G, Houston, TX 240 to 55
+  * Round 5: Won against Braeswood A/G, Houston, TX 240 to 55
-Round 6: Won against Orange Hills A/G, Orange, CA 190 to 50
+  * Round 6: Won against Orange Hills A/G, Orange, CA 190 to 50
-Round 7: Won against Noble A/G, Noble, OK 160 to 65
+  * Round 7: Won against Noble A/G, Noble, OK 160 to 65
-Round 8: Won against Truth A/G, Chariton, IA 300 to 15
+  * Round 8: Won against Truth A/G, Chariton, IA 300 to 15
-Round 9: Lost to Faith A/G, West Plains, MO 65 to 135
+  * Round 9: Lost to Faith A/G, West Plains, MO 65 to 135
-Playoff Round 1: Won against Orange Hills A/G, Orange, CA
+  * Playoff Round 1: Won against Orange Hills A/G, Orange, CA
 * **Round Robin**:
-Round 1: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 95 to 205 Round 2: Lost to CrossPoint A/G, Portage, WI 90 to 110 Round 3: Lost to Cedar Park A/G, Bothell, WA 50 to 305 Round 4: Lost to Orange County Worship Center, Santa Ana, CA 70 to 235 Round 5: Won against Northridge A/G, Grand Island, NE 150 to 65 Round 6: Lost to James River A/G, "One in Christ", Ozark, MO 5 to 265 Round 7: Lost to Faith A/G, West Plains, MO 115 to 210 Round 8: Lost to Owasso First A/G, Owasso, OK 145 to 190 Round 9: Won against Faith A/G, Orlando, FL 160 to 140 Round 10: Won against Manassas A/G, Bristow, VA 190 to 85
+  * Round 1: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 95 to 205
+  * Round 2: Lost to CrossPoint A/G, Portage, WI 90 to 110
+  * Round 3: Lost to Cedar Park A/G, Bothell, WA 50 to 305
+  * Round 4: Lost to Orange County Worship Center, Santa Ana, CA 70 to 235
+  * Round 5: Won against Northridge A/G, Grand Island, NE 150 to 65
+  * Round 6: Lost to James River A/G, "One in Christ", Ozark, MO 5 to 265
+  * Round 7: Lost to Faith A/G, West Plains, MO 115 to 210
+  * Round 8: Lost to Owasso First A/G, Owasso, OK 145 to 190
+  * Round 9: Won against Faith A/G, Orlando, FL 160 to 140
+  * Round 10: Won against Manassas A/G, Bristow, VA 190 to 85
-Round 11: Lost to Journey Church, Bridgeville, PA 105 to 205 Round 12: Lost to First A/G, Binghamton, NY 90 to 235
+  * Round 11: Lost to Journey Church, Bridgeville, PA 105 to 205
+  * Round 12: Lost to First A/G, Binghamton, NY 90 to 235
-Round 13: Won against Christian Temple, Houston, TX 220 to 40 Round 14: Lost to Braeswood A/G, Houston, TX 20 to 210
+  * Round 13: Won against Christian Temple, Houston, TX 220 to 40
+  * Round 14: Lost to Braeswood A/G, Houston, TX 20 to 210
-Round 15: Won against Praise A/G, Garfield, NJ 155 to 150
+  * Round 15: Won against Praise A/G, Garfield, NJ 155 to 150
-Round 16: Lost to Journey Fellowship Church, Slidell, LA 110 to 170 Round 17: Won against Dayspring A/G, Bowling Green, OH 250 to 90 Round 18: Won against First A/G, Lexington, KY 250 to 55
+  * Round 16: Lost to Journey Fellowship Church, Slidell, LA 110 to 170
+  * Round 17: Won against Dayspring A/G, Bowling Green, OH 250 to 90
+  * Round 18: Won against First A/G, Lexington, KY 250 to 55
-Round 19: Lost to Christian Chapel, Tulsa, OK 110 to 150
+  * Round 19: Lost to Christian Chapel, Tulsa, OK 110 to 150
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Tacoma Life Center, Tacoma, WA" html=image_html %}